My Preaching Pen

 (Return to the home page)

-Religious Jokes . . .
-With A Point
+Religious Jokes . . . with a Point

 There was a very gracious lady who was mailing an old family Bible to her brother in another part of the country.
 "Is there anything breakable in here?" asked the postal clerk.

-The lady answered, "Only the Ten Commandments"
+The lady answered, "Only the Ten Commandments."

-There is the story of a preacher who got up one Sunday and announced to his congregation:
+A preacher got up one Sunday and announced to his congregation: "I have good news and bad news.

 The good news is, we have